dwrdx/neovim-config/README.md

 ### Utilities

 * nvimps.ps1 - a small script to launch nvim TUI from powershell and change the title of powershell with working directory name
 * neovim.bat - a small script to launch nvim TUI from command prompt and change the title of cmd with working directory name
+* add_right_context_menu.reg - an example Windows Registry file to add `Edit with NeoVim` to right click context menu on Windows, remember to change the path of neovim executable accordingly

 ### Snippets